Reading time: 5 min.

 This patient has a typical M-shaped hairline caused by androgenetic alopecia.
 This is characterised by recession at both temples.

-Like the patient above, this patient hasn’t seen much hair growth in the last 2 months.
-But the redness, scabbing and swelling has completely faded, leaving just a faint outline of his new hairline.
+Like the patient above, this patient hasn’t seen much new hair growth in the last 2 months.
+But the redness, scabbing, and swelling have completely faded, leaving just a faint outline of his new hairline.

-The patient also reports that most of his post-transplant shedding happened in the first month after his hair transplant.
-Now, in month 2, there are a few visible hairs growing through when you look at his hair transplant close up, but not enough to create any real density:
+The patient also reports that most of his post-transplant shedding (shock loss) happened in the first month after his hair transplant.
+Now, in month 2, there are a few visible new hair follicles growing through when you look at his hair transplant close up, but not enough to create any real density.

 Afro hair transplant results after 2 months

-before afro hair transplant 2 months after afro hair transplant
+before and 2 months after afro hair transplant

 Number of grafts: 5,000